vincenzoml/topochecker/README.md

 `Check "COLOR" FMLA;`

-(mind the semicolon!).
+g(mind the semicolon!).
 COLOR is an integer, which can also be in hexadecimal form (0xNNNNNN); this RGB color is used to color the output for the specified formula.
 Colours are currently just summed for different formulas.

-`Ask "ID" QFORMULA;

-ID is a string; QFORMULA is a quantitative formula, with syntax described later in this document.
-Result is a floating point value <VALUE> which is printed on stdout in the format "ID: <VALUE>"

 `Output "filename";`
 `Output "filename" state1,state2,...